Tested Baking & Dessert Recipes & Videos

 Chocolate Banana Cake

-Biscotti Crust: In your food processor, place the biscotti and process until finely ground.
-Transfer to a bowl and add the melted butter.
-Stir to combine.
-Press this mixture over the bottom and up the sides of the tart pan.
-Bake in the preheated oven for about 15 minutes or until golden brown.
+Graham Cracker Crust: In a bowl, mix together the graham cracker crumbs and melted butter.
+Press onto the bottom and up the sides of your tart pan.
+Bake in the preheated oven for about 8 to 10 minutes or until set and lightly brown.
 Remove from oven and place on a wire rack to cool completely before adding the filling.

 Raspberry Truffle Filling: First, make the raspberry sauce.
-Place 1 cup of fresh or frozen raspberries, that have been thawed, in your food processor and process until the raspberries are broken up.
-Pour into a strainer, set over a bowl, and gently press the raspberries to extract their juices.
+Place the frozen raspberries, that have been thawed, in a strainer, set over a bowl, and gently press the raspberries to extract their juices.
 Add sugar to taste.
-You will need 1/3 cup (80 ml) of raspberry sauce.
+The raspberry sauce can be made up to a week ahead and stored in the refrigerator.
+It can also be frozen for about six months.

-Place the chopped chocolate in a medium sized stainless steel bowl.
+Place the chopped chocolate in a medium sized heatproof bowl.
 Heat the cream in a saucepan over medium heat.
 Bring just to a boil.
-Immediately pour the boiling cream over the chocolate and allow to stand for 5 minutes or until melted.
-Stir until smooth.
-Stir in 1/3 cup of the raspberry sauce.
-Pour the chocolate filling into the baked and cooled crust, smoothing the top with an offset spatula.
-Cover and refrigerate overnight.
+Immediately pour the boiling cream over the chocolate and allow to stand for a couple of minutes.
+Then gently stir until smooth.
+Stir in the raspberry sauce.
+Pour the chocolate filling into the baked and cooled crust, smoothing the top with the back of a spoon or an offset spatula.
+Cover and refrigerate for at least 6 to 8 hours, but preferably overnight.

-To Serve: Cut into small slices and serve with fresh raspberries, raspberry sauce, whipped cream and/or creme fraiche.
+To Serve: Cut into small slices and serve with fresh raspberries, raspberry sauce, and/or whipped cream.

 Serves about 12 - 14 people.